Inauguration of the Dutch monarch: Background

-In contrast with many other European monarchic customs, in the Netherlands new monarchs are not crowned.
+Just as in most other European monarchies today (except the monarchy of the United Kingdom), in the Netherlands new monarchs are not crowned.
 The Dutch crown and other regalia have never been physically bestowed.
-Article 32 of the Dutch constitution states that as soon as the monarch assumes the royal prerogative, he is to be sworn-in and invested in Amsterdam at a public joint session of the two houses of the States General.
-The monarch may not exercise the royal prerogative until reaching the age of 18.
+Article 32 of the Dutch constitution states that as soon as the monarch assumes the royal prerogative, he is to be sworn in and invested in Amsterdam at a public joint session of both houses of the States General.

-Inauguration is strictly ceremonial as the successor to the throne instantly becomes the new monarch at the moment the former monarch dies or abdicates.
-The last Dutch monarch to rule until his death was William III in 1890.
-His successor was his daughter, Wilhelmina; however, she was not inaugurated until her coming of age in 1898.
-Her mother Emma of Waldeck and Pyrmont was regent from 1890 to 1898.
-Wilhelmina passed the throne to her daughter Juliana in 1948.
+An inauguration is strictly ceremonial as the successor to the throne accedes instantly when the previous one dies or abdicates.
+The last Dutch monarch to reign until his death was William III in 1890.
+His successor was his daughter, Wilhelmina; however, she was not inaugurated until her coming of age in 1898, as the monarch may not exercise the royal prerogative until reaching the age of 18.
+Her mother, Emma of Waldeck and Pyrmont, acted as regent from 1890 to 1898.
+Wilhelmina later abdicated and passed the throne to her daughter Juliana in 1948.

 Abdication

-Every monarch since Wilhelmina have so far chosen to abdicate their thrones after a certain time.
-The monarch, the heir to the throne, the royal family and the cabinet led by the prime minister meet in the Royal Palace of Amsterdam in the State Hall.
-The monarch signs the instrument of abdication, which is then signed by the heir, members of the royal family and members of government.
-As soon as the instrument is signed, the new monarch's accession is complete.
-The previous monarch then steps on the balcony of the palace, where the new monarch is introduced to the waiting public outside.
+All Dutch monarchs since Wilhelmina have so far chosen to abdicate their throne after a certain period reigning.
+The monarch, the heir to the throne, the royal family and cabinet led by the prime minister meet in the State Hall of the Royal Palace of Amsterdam.
+The monarch first signs the instrument of abdication, which is then signed by their heir as the new monarch, then by members of the royal family and the government.
+As soon as the instrument is signed, the new monarch's accession is a legal fait accompli.
+The previous monarch then steps onto the balcony of the palace, and introduces the new monarch to the waiting public outside.

-After the signature, the new monarch proceeds from the palace to the Nieuwe Kerk, where the States General of the Netherlands and the cabinet along with guests of honour have assembled.
+After the signing, the new monarch proceeds from the palace to the Nieuwe Kerk, where the States General of the Netherlands and the cabinet along with guests of honour have assembled for the inauguration.

 Ceremony

 The ceremony takes place as a joint session of the two houses of the States General (Verenigde Vergadering) and is presided over by the president of the joint session (i.e. the president of the senate).
 The ritual is held at the Nieuwe Kerk, in the capital city of Amsterdam.
-Regalia such as the crown, orb and sceptre are present but are never physically given to the monarch, nor are they worn by him or her, instead they are placed on cushions, on what is called a credence table.
+Regalia such as the crown, orb and sceptre are present, but are never physically given to the monarch, nor worn by him or her.
+Instead, these are placed on cushions upon what is called a credence table.
 The royal regalia surround a copy of the Dutch constitution.
 Two other regalia–the sword of state and the standard of the kingdom bearing the coat of arms of the Netherlands–are carried by two senior military officers.
-During the ceremony, the monarch, wearing a ceremonial mantle, is seated on a chair of state on a raised dais opposite members of the States General.
+During the ceremony, the monarch, vested in an ermine-lined heirloom mantle, is seated on a chair of state (as is their consort) upon a raised dais, opposite members of the States General.